jpegleg/elvish-pathway/scripts/README.md

 The dwarven-toolkit tools do some of the low level byte operations, while the elvish and CLI does the parallel processing and composability.

+This scripts also use [wormsign](https://github.com/jpegleg/wormsign) and [AES256CTR](https://github.com/jpegleg/file_encryption_AES256/) tools.

+The scripts are intended to be examples that are customized based on your needs.
+They are demos or references.

 ## Examples

 In the example scripts here, we we generate a lot of ED25519 keypairs, and transform them.